Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Experimental Analysis

-To empirically validate the effectiveness of NARFIMA against benchmark models, we utilized the `murphydiagram' package in \textbf{R} to generate the Murphy diagrams.
-Fig.~\ref{fig:MurphyDiagram} presents the Murphy diagrams comparing NARFIMA with the top-performing ARIMAx and BSTSx frameworks, as identified by the RMSE-based MCB test results, for each BRIC nation over a 48-month-ahead forecast horizon.
+To empirically validate the effectiveness of NARFIMA against benchmark models, we utilized the \texttt{murphydiagram} package in \textbf{R} for generating the Murphy diagrams.
+Fig.~\ref{fig:MurphyDiagram} presents the Murphy diagrams comparing NARFIMA with the ARIMAx and BSTSx frameworks, for each BRIC nation over a 48-month-ahead forecast horizon.
 The diagram plots the extremal scores for competing models, where a lower score indicates better model performance.
 The results reveal distinct patterns across different economies.
 In the case of Brazil, NARFIMA consistently outperforms both ARIMAx and BSTSx across all scoring functions, establishing its superiority in exchange rate forecasting.
 For Russia, the model provides similar or more accurate exchange rate forecasts when $\theta$ lies below 72 or above 75, suggesting that its dominance depends on specific error considerations.
 In India and China, NARFIMA remains competitive; however, sometimes ARIMAx and BSTSx outperform it.
-Overall, these findings establish NARFIMA as an accurate and reliable forecasting model across diverse economic conditions.
-The combination of the MCB test and the Murphy diagram provides a robust validation of NARFIMA’s forecasting superiority, confirming that it consistently outperforms benchmark methods across various scoring functions and forecast horizons.
+Overall, the combined evidence from multiple statistical assessments establishes NARFIMA as an accurate and reliable forecasting model across diverse economic conditions.
+Its superiority holds under formal statistical comparisons, alternative evaluation criteria, and across all BRIC economies and forecast horizons.